Vladislav Namestnikov: Colorado Avalanche

 With the rebuilding Senators falling out of playoff contention, Namestnikov was traded for the second time within the season, dealt to the Colorado Avalanche at the trade deadline in exchange for a 2021 fourth-round draft selection on 24 February 2020.

 Detroit Red Wings

 On 11 October 2020, Namestnikov signed a two-year, $4 million dollar contract with the Detroit Red Wings.

 Dallas Stars

 On 21 March 2022, Namestnikov was traded by Detroit to the Dallas Stars in exchange for a 2024 fourth-round draft pick.

 Return to Tampa Bay

 On 13 July 2022, Namestnikov signed as a free agent to a one-year, $2.5 million contract to return to his original draft club, the Tampa Bay Lightning.

 Winnipeg Jets

 On 1 March 2023, he was traded to the San Jose Sharks in exchange for Mikey Eyssimont.
 However, the Sharks traded him to the Winnipeg Jets two days later in exchange for a fourth-round pick in the 2025 NHL Entry Draft.

+On 22 February 2025, the Jets signed Namestnikov to a two-year, $6 million contract extension.